*Updated 6/21/2017 to include calorie counts of each individual ingredient.

-So easy, so quick, so delicious, so healthy, and so versatile.
+Easy, quick, delicious, healthy, and versatile.
 Not many recipes can claim all five, but this sweet red bean oatmeal porridge definitely fits the bill.
-It tastes great hot and cold which makes it a great breakfast/lunch/dinner to eat year round.
+It tastes great hot and cold which makes it a great option for breakfast, lunch, or dinner to eat year round.
 I love it, and so does my family.
 I hope you will give it a chance, as it makes oatmeal tastes dessert like.

 Additional Notes: For this recipe, I used canned mashed red beans because it is a time saver.
 I have tried many brands and the Ogura-An Sweetened Red Beans is my top pick.
 Ogura-An’s version tastes homemade with ingredients I can pronounce and does not have an artificial aftertaste which is common in many cheaper brands of red bean paste.
 If you want to make the sweetened red beans from scratch I have also included the recipe as well.

 1 cup Ogura-An Sweetened Red Beans | 750 calories